compas-dev/compas/_README.md

 The core package defines all *real* functionality.
 The CAD packages simply provide a unified framework for processing, visualising, and interacting with geometry and datastructures, and for building user interfaces in different CAD software.

-The complete documentation of the compas framework is available at https://compas-dev.github.io/.
+The complete documentation of the compas framework is available here: https://compas-dev.github.io/.

 ## Getting Started

-The recommended way to install **COMPAS** is to use [Anaconda/conda](https://conda.io/docs/):
+The recommended way to install **COMPAS** is to use [Anaconda/conda](https://conda.io/docs/) which takes care of all dependencies:

-    $ conda config --add channels conda-forge
+    conda config --add channels conda-forge
-    $ conda install COMPAS
+    conda install COMPAS

 But it can also be installed using `pip`:

-    $ pip install COMPAS
+    pip install COMPAS

 Once installed, you can verify your setup.
 Start Python from the command line and run the following: